dijkstracula/solvent/paper/report.md

 incrementally[@TaPL] or interleaved with each other, which is important for more sophisticated _bidirectional_ typing algorithms.

-## Lifting base types into refined types
+## From base types to logical qualifiers

 Refinement predicates are drawn from arithmetic and relational expressions over integer, boolean, and array sorts, and conjunctions thereof.
 Their terminals